 Freight can become complicated quickly.
 This is particularly true if you have to ship internationally.
 For that reason, even though fulfillment warehouses do not directly deal with freight, they should at least be able to point you in the right direction.
 Good fulfillment companies will have the right connections to direct you to.

 Fulfillment warehouses will receive your inventory along with a list of backers and their addresses.
 Individual orders then need to be packed and shipped to their recipients.
 This is a lot more complicated than it sounds and there is a lot of room for error and ambiguity.
 That’s why this whole industry has not been automated out of existence yet.

 The only way you can guarantee that your crowdfunding campaign is handled well is by finding a company with good communication.
-You want a company who takes the time to answer complicated questions and who are very communicative through the whole process.
+You want a company that takes the time to answer complicated questions and that is very communicative throughout the whole process.
 Poor communication is a massive red flag that you should avoid a company entirely.

-Before you choose to do business with a company, be sure to check sites such as Trustpilot and Google Reviews.
+Before you choose to do business with a company to use their Kickstarter fulfillment services, be sure to check sites such as Trustpilot and Google Reviews.
 A good crowdfunding fulfillment company should have a lot of reviews, most of which are positive.
 Look at both positive and negative reviews so that you can ascertain that the company you are seeking to work with is a good one.

 4. Time to Fill Orders

 One of the biggest bottlenecks with crowdfunding fulfillment is the time between shipments being received in the fulfillment warehouse and orders being sent out to backers.
 This is called time-to-fill and it needs to be as short as possible.
-There are companies where time-to-fill for crowdfunding exceeds two weeks.
+There are Kickstarter fulfillment services where the time-to-fill for crowdfunding exceeds two weeks.
 Ideally, orders should ship out no more than three days after they are received, even in massive quantities such as with successful crowdfunding campaigns.